sugarlabs/musicblocks/documentation/README.md

 *Enter* is the equivalent of clicking the *Run* button.

 *Alt-C* is copy and *Alt-V* is paste.
-Be sure that the cursor is highlighing the block(s) you want to copy.
+Be sure that the cursor is highlighting the block(s) you want to copy.

 You can directly type notes using *d* for `Do`, *r* for `Re`, *m* for `Mi`, *f* for `Fa`, *s* for `Sol`, *l* for `La`, and *t* for `Ti`.